patrickm68/website-Nodejs/docs/ai.md

 Even though, the HTML is still quite big and may exceed the token limit.
 So we recommend using **gpt-3.5-turbo-16k** model, as it accepts 16K tokens (approx. 50K of HTML text), which should be enough for most web pages.
 It is possible to strictly limit the size of HTML to not exceed GPT tokens limit.

-> 👨‍💼 **AI features require sending HTML contents** of tested applications to OpenAI servers for analysis.
+> ❗AI features require sending HTML contents to OpenAI.
 If you use it in enterprise, ensure that your company requirements match [OpenAI complience](https://openai.com/security).
+If you work on public web applications this should be ok, as HTML code is genrally available to all web application users.

 ### Getting Started